START LINE ROUTINE

 WHAT IS A START LINE RITUAL?

-At the start line, we suggest restraining the dog a little by holding his harness or collar, thus building his focus and desire to drive forward on your release/search cue.
-Whether he sits or stands is up to you, but try to avoid any ‘obedience’ element in your set-up before the start line; we want him to be focussed on the search area, not focussed on you.
+At the start line, we suggest restraining the dog a little by holding his harness or collar or applying some restraint with the lead, thus building his focus and desire to drive forward on your release/search cue.
+Whether he sits or stands is up to you, but try to avoid any ‘obedience’ element in your set-up before the start line.
+Also avoid leaning over him or throwing your arms about as you release him; we want him to be focussed on the search area, not focussed on you.

 As well as both you and your dog taking in the visual picture of the search area at the start line, your dog will be taking in the scents of the area, and may well pick up the target odour at the start line, so pause and take your time at the start line, before releasing your dog/cueing him to search.

 Also remember that your dog must enter the search area through the start line.
-You will incur a fault if, for instance, your dog goes around the start cones rather than through them.
+You will incur a fault if, for instance, your dog goes around the delineated start line rather than through it.

-At the start line, we suggest restraining the dog a little by holding his harness or collar, thus building his focus and desire to drive forward on your release/search cue.
-Whether he sits or stands is up to you, but try to avoid any ‘obedience’ element in your set-up before the start line; we want him to be focussed on the search area, not focussed on you.
+At the start line, we suggest restraining the dog a little by holding his harness or collar or applying some restraint with the lead, thus building his focus and desire to drive forward on your release/search cue.
+Whether he sits or stands is up to you, but try to avoid any ‘obedience’ element in your set-up before the start line.
+Also avoid leaning over him or throwing your arms about as you release him; we want him to be focussed on the search area, not focussed on you.

 As well as both you and your dog taking in the visual picture of the search area at the start line, your dog will be taking in the scents of the area, and may well pick up the target odour at the start line, so pause and take your time at the start line, before releasing your dog/cueing him to search.

 Also remember that your dog must enter the search area through the start line.
-You will incur a fault if, for instance, your dog goes around the start cones rather than through them.
+You will incur a fault if, for instance, your dog goes around the delineated start line rather than through it.